sydneyid/satellite-min-info/README.md

 # satellite-min-info
-Using graph neural networks for model the minimum amount of information needed for successful collision avoidance in space traffic management.
+Using graph neural networks for model the minimum amount of information needed for successful collision avoidance in proximity operations for satellites

 ## Dependencies:
-* [Multiagent-particle-envs](https://github.com/openai/multiagent-particle-envs): We have pulled the relevant folder from the repo to modify it.
+These are the pacakges and versions that are requried to run tihs repository.

     * `pip install gym==0.10.5` (newer versions also seem to work)
     * `pip install numpy-stl`
     * torch==1.8.0